-Note: The following downloadable CME Logo graphic files are available.
-The graphic files may be used by our connectional churches to send to professional graphic layout and design businesses (to produce a large scale CME logo printed on large size banners).
+Note: The above CME Logo graphic files may be downloaded and used by our connectional churches to send to professional graphic layout and design businesses (to produce a large scale CME logo printed on large size banners).

 The official logo or symbol of the Christian Methodist Episcopal Church was originally authorized by Bishop B. Julian Smith for the Centennial General Conference held in Memphis, 1970.
 It was officially adopted by the General Conference in 1974 as the denomination's connectional marker.